Hospitals in eastern Congo are crowded with wounded and exhausting their supplies

 Bethesda is one of several hospitals in Goma that The Associated Press visited that has inadequate personnel and supplies.
 The city hosts many of the close to 6.5 million people displaced by the conflict, which is one of the world’s largest humanitarian crises.

-As more people arrived at the hospitals with gunshot wounds or shrapnel injuries, many were forced to share beds while others lay on the floor, writhing in pain from their wounds as they waited for medical attention.
+As more people arrived at the hospitals with gunshot or shrapnel wounds, many were forced to share beds while others lay on the floor, writhing in pain as they waited for medical attention.

 “This is the first time I’m experiencing this,” said Patrick Bagamuhunda, who was wounded in the fighting.
 “This war has caused a lot of damage, but at least we are still breathing.”

-The M23 rebels are backed by some 4,000 troops from neighboring Rwanda, according to U.N. experts, far more than in 2012 when they first captured Goma.
+The M23 rebels are backed by some 4,000 troops from neighboring Rwanda, according to U.N. experts, far more than in 2012, when they first captured Goma before withdrawing under international pressure.
 They are the most potent of the more than 100 armed groups vying for control in Congo’s mineral-rich east, which holds vast deposits critical to much of the world’s technology.

-Unlike in 2012, when the rebels first captured Goma and held it for days, they say they now plan to march to Congo’s capital, Kinshasa, which is 1,000 miles (1,609 kilometers) away, describing the country as a failed state under President Félix Tshisekedi.
+Unlike in 2012, the rebels say they now plan to march to Congo’s capital, Kinshasa, 1,000 miles (1,609 kilometers) away, describing the country as a failed state under President Félix Tshisekedi.

-The fighting in Congo is deeply rooted in ethnic conflict.
+The fighting in Congo has connections with a decadeslong ethnic conflict.
 M23 says it is defending ethnic Tutsis in Congo.
 Rwanda has claimed the Tutsis are being persecuted by Hutus and former militias responsible for the 1994 genocide of 800,000 Tutsis and others in Rwanda.
-Many Hutus fled to Congo after the genocide.
+Many Hutus fled to Congo after the genocide and founded the Democratic Forces for the Liberation of Rwanda (FDLR) militia group.
+Rwanda said the group is “fully integrated” into the Congolese military, which denies the charges.

 Hospitals are running out of supplies